RonaldMariah/ronaldmariah.github.io/_posts/2020-02-18-azure-functions-overview.md

 An exmaple of PaaS is Azure Web Apps and Azure Web Jobs.

-Azure Functions is built on top of the Azure Functions SDK, which provides a simplified programming model for you to develop your code and respond to events.
-This programming model eliminates the bloilerplate code and allows you to focus on the business requirements.
+Azure Functions is built on top of the Azure Web Jobs SDK, which provides a simplified programming model for you to develop your code and respond to events.
+This programming model eliminates the boilerplate code and allows you to focus on the business requirements.

 There are two pricing models for Azure Functions, Consumption Plan or have it run in an App Service Plan